How To Choose The Right Baby Sleep Sack For Your Little One

 The higher the TOG rating number, the warmer the item.
 So a summer weight baby sleep sack TOG rating might be 0.5 — or the equivalent of two sheets.
 Winter weight baby sleep sacks, on the other hand, may have a TOG rating of 2.0 to 2.5.

-Snaps can be fairly convenient, but it’s the snapping back up that may become irritating, especially in the middle of the night when you’re sleepy.
+Snaps can be fairly convenient, but it’s the snapping back up that may become irritating, especially at night when you’re sleepy.

 You may find that you prefer zipper closures for your baby’s sleep sack rather than snaps.
 This is particularly true for older toddlers who may learn to unsnap at the shoulders and completely escape the sleep sack.